rwbot/TRIN_EARL/readme.md

 1. ssh -X ubuntu@Jetson1 (or Jetson IP address)
 2. ssh -X ubuntu@Jetson2

-Modify the /etc/hosts to properly point the IP address of Jetsons to their name
+Modify the /etc/hosts to properly point the IP address of Jetsons to their name - refer to ROS on multiple networks page

 3. Run *source devel/setup.bash* on each (or, better, put those commands in ~/.bashrc if not already)

 4. roslaunch image_transport_package steam.launch

-Emergency Lights
+###Emergency Lights
 -----------------
 The lights will be attached to the arduino, with its cables attached to port 13 (signal), power 3.3v, and ground.